Jonathan Borba @ Unsplash

 How prevalent are these recorded cases?

-As accordingly to the above 16-year retrospective research, 89 patients whose plasma readings were above >120 NG/ML were studied for adverse symptoms of hypercalcemia (Lee J et al. 2018).
-Despite proclaimed warnings and dangers, only four of the 89 (4.5%) manifested symptoms.
-Only one was deemed particularly “severe”.
+As accordingly to the above 16-year retrospective research (Lee J et al. 2018)., 89 patients whose plasma readings were above >120 NG/ML were studied for adverse symptoms of hypercalcemia.
+Only four (4) of the 89 (4.5%) manifested symptoms.
+One was deemed particularly “severe”.

-Likewise, another case study (Chakraborty S et al. 2015) highlighting an adult 42 year old female patient was studied whose serum 25OHD was recorded as 746 ng/ML (equating to 1862 NMOL/L, assuming no typographical errors nor conversion error).
+Likewise, another case study (Chakraborty S et al. 2015) highlighting an adult 42 year old female patient was studied whose serum 25OHD was recorded as “746 ng/ML” (equating to 1862 NMOL/L, assuming no publication or calculation errors ).
 She was reportedly taking 60,000 IU of Vitamin D daily for four months.
 Despite this, there did not appear to be any “clinical symptoms” manifested and that serum calcium was found normal.

 “The clinical history and examination results for the patient were unremarkable for VDT.
 She did not report nausea, vomiting, weakness, fatigue, or constipation.
 We observed no evidence of any aortic calcification or nephrolithiasis in abdominal imaging.
 X-ray images of the spine and hips were also normal; we did not perform dual X-ray absorptiometry (DEXA) scanning.
 The patient had been consuming a normal healthy Indian diet that provided her sufficient calcium. ” ~ Chakraborty S et al. 2015